Skip to main content

 Regional Regattas

 If you are not ready for the National Regattas, there are regional ones that we send teams to that are a great introduction to sprinting.
+We have also been running Devizes sprint regattas for the past few years, most recently at South Cerney Lakes.

 Mini Sprints